 How estonishing does that sound as a business opportunity?

 The opinions in this article are those of the author.
-Cover: the Estonian e-residency card.
+The cover image is illustrative (photo by Rasmus Jurkatam).